wasny0ps/Ethernaut-Challenges/Challenges/Motorbike/README.md

 # Subverting

 In this challenge, Ethernaut wants us to selfdestruct the `Engine` contract.
 The possible way is to call the `upgradeToAndCall()` function with the attack contract's address and the exploit function's signature.
 Thus, we can detonate the contract by calling the function using the selfdestruct method in the attack contract with the delegatecall.
-Remember, delegatecall uses low-level interaction but impacts to caller's contract.
+Remember, **delegatecall uses low-level interaction but impacts to caller's contract**.

-However, we need to be upgrader to do this plan.
+However, we need to **be upgrader** to do this plan.
 To be an upgrader, we must call the `initialize()` function by passing the `initializer` modifier from the `Engine` contract.
 As we learned from the previous part, there may be some uninitialized functions :) Let's check!

 For this reason, we should find the `Engine` contract's address at first.
-Genarally, the logic contracts store of the proxy contract's address in the randomize storage slots with the `_IMPLEMENTATION_SLOT` variable.
+Genarally, **the logic contracts store of the proxy contract's address in the randomize storage slots** with the `_IMPLEMENTATION_SLOT` variable.
 Also, it says it refers to `eip1967.proxy.implementation` in the command line.
 So, we must find this proxy's address with the given slot's pointer.

 ```js
 address = await web3.eth.getStorageAt(instance, "0x360894a13ba1a3210667c828492db98dca3e2076cc3735a920a3ca505d382bbc")